JASMINE-Mission/jasmine_toolkit/notebook/README.md

-# notebook
+# Notebook

-Jupyter notebooks are stored in the directory.
+This directory is prepared to store Jupyter notebook files (`.ipynb`).
+The Jupyter is an excellent tool to describe usages and visualize results.
+Writing examples is highly recommended.
+Your contributions are welcomed.